getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-toptaskalender/README.md

 ## Demo

-Here is the public URL of the deployed API:
+Here is the public endpoint URL of the deployed API:

     http://3.12.83.55:8080/api/v1/records